TheAnton205/vax-scan3/README.md

 Credits are due on [the project](https://www.hackster.io/projects/104885)

-Copyright (c) 2012-2021 Scott Chacon and others
+Copyright (c) 2021 Anthony Sharonov

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the